What are Qualified Disability Expenses?

 Health and wellness

 Personal support services

 Funeral and burial expenses

 Basic living expenses

 The determination of what is a Qualified Disability Expense is the responsibility of the Account Owner or Authorized Individual.
 It is recommended Account Owners or Authorized Individuals retain receipts and statements of withdrawal transactions.

 Withdrawals can be requested online, via phone or by submitting a paper form.
 To request a withdrawal online, log in to your account and click Make a Withdrawal from the left menu.
 Follow the prompts until the withdrawal request is complete.

 Easily track your withdrawals

-At the time of withdrawal, you do not need to prove that the withdrawal is for a Qualified Disability Expense.
+At the time of withdrawal, you do not need to prove the withdrawal is for a Qualified Disability Expense.
 Annually, IAble will report the total amount of your withdrawals to the IRS and the date and amount of each withdrawal to the Social Security Administration.
-In the event that either entity wants to verify the expenses, it's recommended that you keep detailed records.
+In the event either entity wants to verify the expenses, it's recommended you keep detailed records.
 IAble has created an optional Qualified Disability Expenses Withdrawal Log to assist in the tracking of disability-related expenses.

 This log is an optional tool provided by the State of Iowa Treasurer's Office for the benefit of IAble Account Owners.
 This is not a required form and is not intended as tax advice.
 Do not send this form to IAble.